-While a tool is never the cure-all for any team’s M&A problems, the right tool can speed up the integration process and produce valuable data for integration teams.
+While a tool is never the cure-all for any team’s M&A problems, the right tool can speed up the m&a integration process and produce valuable data for post merger integration teams.
 DealRoom has been proven to help deals close 40% faster, but today I would like to focus on how DealRoom can be used to super-charge your integration needs.
-DealRoom is a process management tool with an overlay for due diligence requests.
+DealRoom is a m&a integration tools with an overlay for due diligence requests.

 When the buy-side or banks use DealRoom, they see increased collaboration and a massive cut-down of emails.
 When DealRoom’s use is continued to integration and post-closing activities, its data can be reused and the tool itself can help the integration team avoid duplicate work - a common pitfall that slows the entire integration process and wastes valuable employees’ time.

 More specifically, items can be tagged during the diligence process for integration.